Beginner At The Gym? 12 Hacks To Feel More Comfortable

 Ask about women-only areas

-Many gyms now have designated areas for women, which can provide a lot of comfort and be an enjoyable place to exercise if you’re feeling a bit nervous.
+Many gyms now have designated areas for women, which can provide a lot of comfort and be an enjoyable place to exercise if you’re feeling a bit nervous or intimidated.
 Simply look online or ask a staff member.

 * Disclaimer: This blog post is not intended to replace the advice of a medical professional.
 The above information should not be used to diagnose, treat, or prevent any disease or medical condition.
 Please consult your doctor before making any changes to your diet, sleep methods, daily activity, or fitness routine.
 Sweat assumes no responsibility for any personal injury or damage sustained by any recommendations, opinions, or advice given in this article.